Ideanomics Inc. (IDEX) Shares Plummet Below 1-Year High - News Heater

-Ideanomics Inc. (NASDAQ: IDEX)’s stock price has decreased by -1.21 compared to its previous closing price of 0.09.
-However, the company has seen a 7.41% increase in its stock price over the last five trading sessions.
+Ideanomics Inc. (NASDAQ: IDEX) has experienced a decline in its stock price by -4.53 compared to its previous closing price of 0.05.
+However, the company has seen a fall of -43.72% in its stock price over the last five trading days.

 Is It Worth Investing in Ideanomics Inc. (NASDAQ: IDEX) Right Now?